Making Tax Digital for Income Tax Self-Assessment

 - Familiarise Yourself with MTD: Take the time to understand what MTD for ITSA entails.
 This involves using compatible software to keep digital records and submit quarterly updates to HMRC.

-- Choose the Right Software: Research and select MTD-compliant software that suits your business needs.
+- Choose the Right Digital Tools: Research and select MTD-compliant software that suits your business needs.
 Many options are available, so explore different features and pricing plans.

 - Get Organised: Start organising your financial records digitally.
 This will make the transition to MTD smoother when the time comes.